Two Disciplines, One Workflow

 - Delivery — with full documentation package

 The turnaround from brief to printed first article is typically 7–14 days for standard engineering polymers.
-For PEEK and ULTEM programs, 14–21 days including qualification documentation.
+For PEEK and ULTEM programs, plan on 14–21 days including qualification documentation.

-The geometry that topology optimisation suggests and the geometry that can be manufactured are converging.
-With CF-PEEK in a IDEX high-temperature chamber, we can now build the organic structures that finite element methods have always known were optimal.
+The geometry that topology optimization suggests and the geometry that can be manufactured are converging.
+With CF-PEEK in an IDEX high-temperature chamber, we can now build the organic structures that finite element methods have long indicated are efficient.